jrobi133/memory-games/README.md

 ## **INSTALLATION**

-> 1. To Install on LocalHost: Clone [GitHub repository](https://github.com/HeavensRegent/reserve-a-room) to local workspace
+> 1. To Install on LocalHost: Clone [GitHub repository](https://github.com/jrobi133/memory-games) to local workspace
-> 2. Open terminal in project base directory and run "npm install"
+> 2. Open terminal and run "npm install" on both package.json files
-> 4. Edit .env.EXAMPLE file to have your local environment values
-> 5. Rename .env.EXAMPLE to .env
-> 7. In terminal run "npm run start" to launch application
+> 3. Open new terminal and do an npm start

 ---